JosieOnGit/Luniks/Historic Events/Stories/Story Drafts.md

 ### The Kágos Núje Legacy
 **Kágos Núje** (2018: *Kágos Nûje*) is a characterless name that has been floating around without a goal since drafts dating back to 2018.
 My end goal is to finally implement this name in *any* story, where it will most likely become a highly notable character, hence the **Legacy** preposition.
 Whether this will happen within *The Leremkov Trials*, *Ghost Temples*, or a yet-to-happen story, is still unclear!

+### Unnamed and unused draft
+*// POV: Unnamed character*

+My ears continued ringing, smoke filled the room from the rubble that had collapsed on top of me.
+I struggled to make my way out of the pile I was buried under.
+Just what had gone wrong here?
+How did this even escalate as far as it has?
+The protocol seemed to progress just fine, we'd gone through 4 stages like we routinely have every week, and yet this time around, after 30 weeks, how come it failed now?

+I coughed violently, trying to keep myself from inhaling the smoke that filled the room.
+I had no idea what was leaking, what the smoke might be from.
+Was it the rubble?
+Were it the pipes that had blown?
+The toxic fumes from the reactor?
+I didn't want to find out, and with all my might managed to crawl my way under the pile of rocks.
+My left calf was torn open, and the excessive amount of adrenaline surging through my body was the only thing keeping me from collapsing right here right now.
+With a shaky leg, I scanned myself and my surroundings, finding the roof having collapsed and electric arcs waving before me where the reactor once used to stand.
+My left arm was also severely injured, and I knew I had mere minutes left to find help, aware that if I failed to do so, I would collapse and that would be the end for me.